moorepants/dissertation/delftbicycle.rst

    the three different experiments.

-The frequency content of the steering signal for the different forward speeds is shown in :ref:`Figure 9 <figSteerFreq>`.
+The frequency content of the steering signal for the different forward speeds is shown in :ref:`Figure 9 <figNormalFreq>`.
 The grey vertical dashed line indicates the rigid rider-bicycle weave frequency.
 We were not able to ascertain any connection between the dominate measured frequencies and the natural frequency of the weave mode.
 We had hypothesized that for speeds in the stable speed range, the optimal control frequency of the rider would correspond to the weave frequency, due to the fact that an uncontrolled bicycle-rider system recovers from perturbations at its natural frequency.
-The black vertical dashed line in each of the plots in Figure :ref:`Figure 10 <figNormalFreq>` indicates the measured pedaling frequency.
+The black vertical dashed line in each of the plots in Figure :ref:`Figure 9 <figNormalFreq>` indicates the measured pedaling frequency.
 The figure shows that during normal pedaling most of steering action takes place at, or around, the pedaling frequency, irrespective of the speed that the bicycle is moving.
 The pedaling